aletson/open-status-page/README.md

 You should probably also make sure that you have an Uptime Robot monitor created first.

+## Licensing
+This project is licensed under the CC-BY-NC license, which prohibits commercial use.
+For commercial licensing, please [contact me](https://www.andrewletson.com/contact-me/).

 ## TODO
 Add database-driven stuff so that you're not hitting the Uptime Robot API every time you load the page